-I’ve been working over the past ten years to understand in more detail the patterns of the longer worldwide cycles of 172 and 516 years as identified by Dr. Raymond H. Wheeler and Stephen Puetz.
+I’ve been working over the past fifteen years to understand in more detail the patterns of the longer worldwide cycles of 172 and 516 years as identified by Dr. Raymond H. Wheeler and Stephen Puetz.
 Dr. Wheeler identified the cycle lengths for climate of 25, 100, 170, and 500 years, while Stephen Puetz has done the work to prove their veracity, shifting the 170 cycle, for example, to a more accurate 172 years, and addressing the probability factor surrounding major harmonic cycles going back to the formation of the Earth.

 In 2009, Stephen Puetz published The Unified Cycle Theory, which identified these cycles more precisely.
-In fact, he found that using Wheeler’s vast amount of data, along with the work Edward Dewey and others, he was able to shift cycle dates slightly to end up with a harmonic relationship between the major cycles, which gave him an probability of or more than 98% when matching major financial collapses with major theoretical cycle turns.
+In fact, he found that using Wheeler’s vast amount of data, along with the work of Edward Dewey and others, he was able to shift cycle dates slightly to end up with a harmonic relationship between the major cycles, which gave him a probability of or more than 98% when matching major financial collapses with major theoretical cycle turns.

 A Red Flag Raised About FertilityI noticed another article this week (there have been a number of them over the past few years) raising a big red flag about fertility rates across the globe.
 In support of this work, I’m going to combine some science and history to show that ups and downs of this nature are predictable, and have further ramifications that affect us in other ways.
 See the original article here.